0xDBFB7/ionprinter/documents/log/construction.md

 Alumina-dipped graphite was very effective; it seemed to bond well to the surface of the graphite.
 The graphite degraded significantly, however; it had lost almost all structural integrity after two sintering tests.

+I was planning on making a spectroscope pyrometer; however, I realized that this wouldn't give me any measurements at low temperatures - required for furnace bakeout.

+Tried measuring how tungsten wire degrades in atmosphere; used a lighter to heat a 0.1mmx20mm piece red hot while measuring its resistance with the bench meter.
+Resistance went from 2.630r to ~3.35r when hot, but returned to 2.54 after one cycle, then 2.4 after the next, etc. Not a reliable thermistor.

+Err, the above effect may have been a contact resistance problem.

+Tried 100r divider with a length of nichrome in the furnace.
+Reading unchanged over temperature range.

+Used proper kiln thermocouple from other kiln.
+Worked as expected - small temperature offset at maximum temperatures.

+#### Delrin alumina casting

+A one-sided mold was cut from 1/4" delrin, and clamped to a flat piece of delrin.
+A 70/30 alumina mix was made.

+This was left to dry for ~30 minutes, and then opened.
+The alumina had not yet dried.

+#### Aluminum graphite coating

+An aluminum coupon was dipped into 70/30 alumina, forming a thin insulating layer.
+A blowtorch was used to sinter.
+The aluminum melted slightly.

+I don't have any steel.
+Sucks.

+The problem no longer seems to be related to the alumina sintering; with kaolin, this is easily effected.

+#### Delrin alumina casting with PVA binder

+Following the advice of @ chabert2008cross, a solution was made containing a small amount of PVA binder.
+This contained 1.5g kaolin, 3.5g alumina, and 0.2g PVA wood glue (solids percentage ~0.4-0.7).
+Less than 1.5g of water was added until the mixture was very stiff and clay-like.
+This was added to a syringe and injected with some difficulty into a delrin mold until clay was emitted from the sprues.
+The mold was immediately disassembled, and it was found that the clay had fully permeated through the channels in the mold.

+Interesting: photolithography works on clay <https://ceramicartsnetwork.org/daily/ceramic-supplies/ceramic-colorants/photo-lithography-on-clay-a-surprisingly-simple-way-to-print-images-on-clay/>

+#### Green machining

+oh it's a green machine

+very green

+penny lane -

+The previous mixture could not be released from the mold; it was too brittle, and snapped immediately.
+The ejector pins functioned admirably.
+Some shrinkage was observed.

+One of the scrap pieces was taped gently to a piece of delrin on the CNC bed.
+This was then milled at 24krpm, 65 mm/min, and ~0.7mm stepdown.
+This worked admirably.

+> synergistic interaction among locust bean, carrageenan, and
+> xanthan gum

+bahahaha

+I'm missing the DHF cross-linker that was mentioned in the study.

+> Thegreen components were fired at between 1350 and 1450C for 2
+> h after a 30-min hold at 3501C for PVA burnout

+Perhaps using mold release would have been helpful.

+#### Green cookie-cutting

+Another mixture was created with 1.5g kaolin, 3.5g alumina, 0.2g PVA wood glue.
+Sufficient water was added until a putty-like texture was attained.
+This was spread out on a delrin sheet, and a delrin "cookie cutter" mold was pressed onto it with great force.
+The mold was then removed.
+The part stayed cleanly attached to the delrin sheet - occasionally, some distortion would be encountered; mold release may solve that issue.
+This was left to dry for ~3 hours, then transferred to the kiln.
+The green was strong enough to be handled.

+The kiln was inadvertently preheated to 100c, then brought to ~350c over the course of 5 minutes.
+This temperature was maintained for 20 minutes, and then the temperature spiked to 1300c.

+The part was extremely hard and strong, though it shattered when sprue was removed; crack in the green propagated.

+The temperature reading of 1100 was far below the previously observed temperature of 1300-1400; this was almost certainly an offset due to the new high-thermal-mass thermocouple.